-For information about accessing ERI files, see Chapter 3, "Retrieving ERI Files and Passwords," on page 15.
+For information about accessing ERI files, see Retrieving ERI Files and Passwords.

 - 5 Configure the Emergency Recovery application to autostart in the desired language: - 5a In a text editor (run as Administrator), open the c:\winpe\mount\windows\system32\startnet.cmd file. - 5b Under wpeinit add the following line: